Unmarried Couples, Debt, and Property

 Courts will only enforce cohabitation agreements when the relationship is over.
 Skip adding things about who will do what chores or pay which bills while you are together.
 You can make your own, separate agreement about who will do what in your household, but courts will not enforce these agreements.

 When you and your partner write your agreement, think about the important things in your household.
 Your agreement can be detailed and cover every financial part of your relationship, or it can just cover a few things, like bigger items you bought.
-Here are some good things to think about putting in an agreement:
+The following sections cover some good things to think about putting in an agreement